Blurred motion of escalators with streaks of red and teal lights creating a dynamic urban transportation scene.

 How We Prepare Drunk and Distracted Driving Cases

 Many members of the Schwartzapfel Holbrook team previously worked for insurance companies, and we know how carriers evaluate impairment cases from the inside.
 When we take a drunk or distracted driving case, we move quickly to preserve evidence: police reports, toxicology records, cell phone data, surveillance footage, and witness statements can all disappear or degrade.
-We are selective about the cases we accept, and every case we take is prepared as if it will go to trial across New York City and Long Island.
-That preparation is why most cases resolve before reaching a courtroom, and why those that do go to trial are ready.
+We are selective about the cases we accept, and every case we take is prepared as if it will go to trial. hat preparation is why most cases resolve before reaching a courtroom, and why those that do go to trial are ready.

 MEET OUR ELITE TEAM